 FOB in shipping is like a game of tag, and the person who has “it” has to bear responsibility for all costs and risks relating to the goods

 The seller is responsible for all costs concerning the goods until the goods have passed the ship’s rail.

 As soon as the seller places its goods onto the ship, it has “tagged” the buyer.

 The buyer is responsible for all costs after that point.

 The FOB shipping processes include; You buy a good from overseeing eg. You buy a car from Japan and you agree to ship it on FOB terms, Your car is taken to the port by the seller, Your car is loaded into the shipping vessel After that, you are responsible for all subsequent cost

 Generally, there are three types of FOB contracts which are the classic FOB, strict FOB, and extended FOB or FOB with additional services

-Classic FOB is the type of FOB shipping whereby the buyer selects the ship for the seller to load his goods, and on behalf of the buyer, the seller load the goods on board and send the bill of lading to the buyer.
+Classic FOB is the type of FOB shipping whereby the buyer selects the ship for the seller to load his goods, and on behalf of the buyer, the seller loads the goods on board and sends the bill of lading to the buyer.

-For example when you have purchased a car from Japan through let say befoward.jp and you have agreed that your car should be shipped through classic FOB terms, here you will select the ship to carry your car and the seller will load your car to the hip you selected and send to you a bill of lading.
+For example, when you have purchased a car from Japan through let’s say befoward.jp and you have agreed that your car should be shipped through classic FOB terms, here you will select the ship to carry your car and the seller will load your car to the hip you selected and send to you a bill of lading.

 This is strict as it sounds: